danielfdickinson/hugo-dfd-module-starter/exampleSite/content/post/placeholder.md

     - Placeholder
 ---

-A placeholder for a post
+A placeholder for a post.